rajeevtiwari8055/ivy.github.io/README.md

 ## <span id="#target-audience">👥 Target Audience</span>

-`This portfolio is tailored for professionals and growth-driven individuals who value visibility, credibility, and strategic positioning.`
+*This portfolio is tailored for professionals and growth-driven individuals who value visibility, credibility, and strategic positioning.*

 ### 🎯 Ideal Audience Segments

-- 🔹 LinkedIn professionals aiming to strengthen their personal brand presence.
+- LinkedIn professionals aiming to strengthen their personal brand presence.
-- 🔹 Industry thought leaders building authority and influence online.
+- Industry thought leaders building authority and influence online.
-- 🔹 Branding and marketing strategists showcasing expertise and results.
+- Branding and marketing strategists showcasing expertise and results.
-- 🔹 Startup founders establishing a strong and credible digital identity.
+- Startup founders establishing a strong and credible digital identity.
-- 🔹 Digital creators expanding their professional portfolio reach.
+- Digital creators expanding their professional portfolio reach.
-- 🔹 Coaches and mentors highlighting their impact and success stories.
+- Coaches and mentors highlighting their impact and success stories.
-- 🔹 Consultants and freelancers presenting structured service offerings.
+- Consultants and freelancers presenting structured service offerings.
-- 🔹 Business owners seeking a polished and trustworthy online presence.
+- Business owners seeking a polished and trustworthy online presence.

-`This portfolio speaks to individuals who understand that **visibility + credibility = opportunity.**`
+*This portfolio speaks to individuals who understand that* **visibility + credibility = opportunity.**

 ![image](images/neon45.png)